-Quantum Materials has secured Thick Shell “Giant” QD technology from the DOE Los Alamos National Laboratory (LANL).
-Invented by Dr. Jennifer Hollingsworth thick shelling solves the problems that have vexed QD researchers for the last 20 years and hindered the introduction of quantum dot products.
+Quantum Materials Corp will use Thick Shell “Giant” QD technology to solve the problems that have vexed QD researchers for the last 20 years and hindered the introduction of quantum dot products.
 Thick Shell quantum dots are non-blinking, non-photobleaching, suppress Auger recombination, and enhance charge transport, exhibit brightness increases of 10-fold to 100-fold, have extremely wide Stokes shift, no self-reabsorption, and all without any quantum dot surface modification (ligands, etching) required.
-(See section on Thick Shell Technology for more information).

 Combining the performance advantages of tetrapod quantum dots, enhanced by proprietary thick shelling with the cost-efficiency of automated production ultimately allows for lower display manufacturing costs.
 QDX™ can lower the need for expensive barrier film that protect quantum dots against oxidation and moisture degradation.
 Their higher brightness means fewer quantum dots are required to achieve the same level of performance needed, for more cost savings.